noisevisionproductions/PlayMeetWebsite/README.md

 * This project contains my **first unit tests ever**.
 * I learned to use **JUnit** for test structuring and **Mockito** to mock external dependencies (like the database).

-## License and Use Restrictions

-This project is created for educational and experimental purposes.
-All rights reserved.